Before starting with the installation, check that the server meets the hardware requirements.

 Memory Interleaving

 Memory interleaving assigns memory positions with contiguous addresses to different DIMM modules of RAM.
-This is desirable, but we want interleaving only across DIMM modules of the ame NUMA node.
+This is desirable, but we want interleaving only across DIMM modules of the same NUMA node.
 In Intel, this is achieved with the following option:

 - Memory Interleaving: disable.

-This option still does memory interleaving, but it is restricted to DIMM modules in the same NUMA node, which is what we want to avoid the performance penalty of accessing SIMM modules in the other NUMA mode.
+This option still does memory interleaving, but it is restricted to DIMM modules in the same NUMA node, which is what we want to avoid the performance penalty of accessing DIMM modules in the other NUMA mode.

 Install Software from the Bootable Drive